-In the game of bowls, a small heavy melamine ball (bowl) is bowled down a perfectly flat green lawn at such a pace that it will come to rest next to a smaller white ball (jack).
+In the game of bowls, a small heavy melamine ball (bowl) is bowled down a perfectly flat green lawn.
+With the right weight and direction it will come to rest next to a smaller white ball (jack).
 Rather than following a straight line, the bowl takes a long slow gentle curve to reach its destination.

-One of the sides of the bowl is slighter heavier than the other, it has bias so that as the bowl slows down there is a pull towards that side.
+One of the sides of the bowl is slighter heavier than the other.
+This gives the bowl a ‘bias’ so that as the bowl slows down there is a pull towards that side.
 The bowl literally curves around until it comes to a stop.

 That’s it!
 Now click on the links below to discover more…